beancount/fava/fava/docs/features.md

 This is an overview of some of the more advanced features that Fava has to offer.

-## Keyboard Shortcuts

-Fava comes with keyboard shortcuts: Press <kbd>?</kbd> on any page to show an overview.

 ## Filters

 There are four filters available in Fava: